FangGet/monodepth2/README.md

-<b>As we has no suitable GPU resources for ResNet101 experiment, we only trained ResNet18 with self-attention block(Self-Attn) and discrete disparity volume(DDV) , which corrsponding to Section 4.4 Table 2</b>
+<b>As we have no suitable GPU resources for ResNet101 experiment, we only train ResNet18 with self-attention block(Self-Attn) and discrete disparity volume(DDV) , which corrsponding to Section 4.4 Table 2 of the paper.</b>